youwen5/web/routes/+hypermedia-and-the-insanity-of-the-web.typ

 venerable #smallcaps[html], the HyperText Markup Language.

 #blockquote(
-  attribution: [Carson Gross, in #link("https://hypermedia.systems/hypermedia-a-reintroduction/", "Hypermedia Systems")], )[
+  attribution: [---Carson Gross, in #link("https://hypermedia.systems/hypermedia-a-reintroduction/", "Hypermedia Systems")], )[
   In a sad turn of events, today, the world’s most popular hypermedia, #smallcaps[html], is often viewed resentfully: it is an awkward, legacy markup language that must be